Athleticism in the Premier League

 Just as important as fueling for a game, training day, or off day is the act of recovery.
 While goalkeepers don’t experience the same demands as athletes engaging in high-interval scenarios and run nowhere near the estimated 10k per game, they require the same amount of recovery care.

-Known throughout the sports world are the ‘Four Rs of Recovery’—refuelling (carbs), repair (protein), rehydration (water), and rest.
-Athletes must maintain high levels of oxygen and phosphate to fuel their muscles during a match, but allowing their systems (especially vascular systems) time to recover.
+Known throughout the sports world are the ‘Four Rs of Recovery’—refueling (carbs), repair (protein), rehydration (water), and rest.
+Athletes must maintain high levels of oxygen and phosphate to fuel their muscles during a match while allowing their systems (especially vascular systems) time to recover.

 If de Gea plans to climb past former Manchester United goalkeeper Peter Schmeichel on the list of most clean sheet Premier League games, he’ll need at least another 12 shutouts.
 But, on the bright side, he’s already number six on the list of best Premier League clean-sheet ratios.
 And while the hardest days for de Gea are over following his 2012 return to Manchester United’s home pitch, he must maintain a positive, healthy lifestyle to stay at the top.